 Public LIGO/Virgo alerts are distributing using NASA's Gamma-ray Coordinates Network (GCN).
 There are two types of alerts:

 GCN Notices are machine-readable packets.
 They are available as VOEvent XML and several other formats.
-We strongly recommend receiving LIGO/Virgo alerts in the VOEvent XML format.
+See the Sample Code section for instructions on receiving GCNs in VOEvent format.